Table of Contents

-Every piece of effective onboarding content should be fulfilling more than one role at all times.
-Yes, your video content is there to serve as an education tool, but it should also help convey your products’ value and potential!
+Every piece of effective onboarding content should fulfill more than one role at all times.
+Yes, your video content is there to serve as an educational tool, but it should also help convey your products’ value and potential!

 Your onboarding videos should reinforce the many ways in which your product makes the users’ lives easier.
 Subtly, yet consistently.
 Motivating them to always take the next step and get the most out of their purchase.

 In and of itself, successful onboarding is all about improving retention – and your onboarding videos should reflect this!

 It is not just about enriching your user experience, either.
 Even a slight improvement in your user retention can have an exponential financial impact later down the road.
 Boosting repeat business and lowering your client acquisition costs.

 Now, onboarding occurs (mostly) as new users are getting acclimated to your products at the beginning of the post-purchase relationship.
 But your onboarding video content should always be laying the groundwork for a longer-lasting relationship once the initial bases have been covered by establishing patterns.

 This part goes back to the basics of retention and the things you should do to keep users engaging with your products.

 Once the honeymoon phase is over and your client has gotten used to your product or systems – which usually occurs between the first 30 to 90 days – your onboarding process is all but finished.
 But that doesn’t mean you are off the hook as far as client management content goes!

 All through that time, your content should establish touch-points that prompt users to patterns of using your product to maximize their benefits.
 This way, you are softening the transition from following a more structured content-delivery pattern into a more free-form, on-demand type of engagement with educational videos surrounding your products.